FOULAB/foulab-dot-org-hugo/content/projects/strawdog/circular-calendar.md

 headline = "Circular Calendar"
 +++

+**UPDATE:** Calendars for 2019 and 2020 have been generated for your enjoyment!
+Links are at the bottom of the page.

 **UPDATE:** Calendars for 2015 and 2016 have been generated for your enjoyment!
 Links are at the bottom of the page.

 Calendars... we use em every day.
 But I find that the square, month by month representation